 Would you recommend undertaking a course with Plymouth University, and why?

-Yes, I would recommend Plymouth University because the staff are very supportive and inspiring.
-Plymouth University has many partner institutions such as Truro and Penwith College which deliver a range of courses that are accessible to all.
+Yes, I would recommend University of Plymouth because the staff are very supportive and inspiring.
+University of Plymouth has many partner institutions such as Truro and Penwith College which deliver a range of courses that are accessible to all.